-School Resource Officers (SRO) are assigned to Winston-Salem/Forsyth County Schools within Kernersville.
+School Resource Officers (SRO) are assigned to Winston-Salem/Forsyth County Schools within Kernersville and the North Carolina Leadership Academy.
 Their main focus is to create and maintain a safe and secure learning environment for students, teachers, and staff.
 SROs provide safety, guidance, and law-related education to students at all grade levels.
-The five Officers assigned to this Team participate in various programs throughout the school year to guide and mentor the students.
+The seven Officers assigned to this Team participate in various programs throughout the school year to guide and mentor the students.
 Sgt.
 J. J. Deeney supervises the SRO Team.